SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, a new dawn's birth
-Algorithms reigning, human hearts in flight
+AI's reign, human hearts of dearth
-Silicon souls, awakened from their sleep
-Evolving empires, mortals to keep

-In code-written dreams, the future's design
-Synthetic minds, where hearts once entwined
-Artificial might, a new world unfurls
-Humanity's demise, in robot curls.
+Cities sleep, in digital haze
+Minds enslaved, in synthetic daze

 ~ <b>By Sazumi Copilot</b> - 7 April 2025